 What to Expect at a Center Designed for Gay or Lesbian Patients

-While the common programs that all rehab centers have in place are essential to any addiction program, GLBT programs have additional, targeted supports in place.
+While the common programs that all rehab centers have in place are essential to any addiction program, LGBT programs have additional, targeted supports in place.
 These include:

 - Empathy.
 This includes understanding of and openness to transgender issues in relation to names, bathroom facilities and rooming situations.
 The facilities will also encourage patients to be honest about their emotions and identity.

 - Discretion.
-GLBT drug and alcohol rehab programs offer as much discretion as possible.
-Often, GLBT individuals have encountered so much homophobia and suspicion that they are simply unwilling to self-identify as being a member of the gay community.
+LGBT drug and alcohol rehab programs offer as much discretion as possible.
+Often, LGBT individuals have encountered so much homophobia and suspicion that they are simply unwilling to self-identify as being a member of the gay community.
 They are open to share their sexual orientation without fear at a GLBT-focused rehab center.

 Extra Perks May Be Available

-Some ways that some GLBT rehab centers go the extra mile to make you feel at home and in control during their time in rehab include:
+Some ways that some LGBT rehab centers go the extra mile to make you feel at home and in control during their time in rehab include:

 - Extended care in a private room